 Why study biodiversity in Panama?

 You will study carbon accumulation and marine ecology in spectacular settings, including Coiba Island UNESCO Biosphere Reserve and Guna Yala indigenous territory.
-You will snorkel in one of the world’s top 10 diving sites and conduct research guided by renowned marine biologists at the Smithsonian Tropical Research Institute in Bocas de Toro.
+You will snorkel in one of Panama’s top diving sites and conduct research guided by renowned marine biologists.

-You’ll also contribute to ongoing research by completing a two-week independent field project on a topic of your choice related to the program theme.
+You’ll also complete a two-week independent field project on a topic of your choice related to the program theme.
 To complete this project, you will use scientific methodologies, apply field research techniques, gather and analyze data, and present your research results.

 - Examine the emerging field of blue carbon and its role in climate change.